IHE/RAD.IMR/input/pagecontent/volume-1.md

 **Management of Radiology Report Templates (MRRT)**: A Report Creator in MRRT may be grouped with a Report Creator in IMR.
 As a result, the grouped Report Creator can use the report templates to assist the radiologist in creating the diagnostic report, and capture the final report in the IMR DiagnosticReport format.

 **AI Result (AIR)**: An Evidence Creator may be grouped with an IMR Report Creator to include AI results in the diagnostic report.
-An Image Display in AIR may be grouped with an IMR Image Display or Report Reader to show the interactive AI results.
+An Image Display in AIR may be grouped with an IMR Report Reader to show analysis results captured in DICOM Structured Report, Segmentation or Parametric Map objects.

 **Internet User Authorization (IUA)**: TODO